Airport Lost & Found Tips

-Arriving at the airport with enough time to make your flight, standing in line at the security checkpoint, and worrying about whether or not your checked luggage is overweight is enough to think about when you fly.
+It's enough to arrive at the airport with enough time to make your flight, standing in line at the security checkpoint, and worrying about whether or not your checked luggage is overweight.
 Losing something in the airport or leaving something aboard one of your flights will only add stress to your trip.

 With so much to think about during your travels, losing a personal item needn't be something that causes you strain.
 When you realize that you have lost a personal effect in the airport or during your flight, you can save yourself ample time and plenty of effort and stress by knowing exactly what to do.
 Lost and found is not just for the kindergarten classroom; airports, airlines and the Transportation Security Administration (TSA) all have their own missing item recovery services for airline passengers.
 Its important to know which one of these organizations may have your missing cherished item.